-The founders and early builders of the Communist Party were inspired by the new basic conceptions which their whole experience of the preceding years had taught them.
-They understood that the epoch which had opened with the war of 1914 was a revolutionary epoch; that imperialism could offer nothing but chronic decay, deepening crises, wars and catastrophe for mankind; that the task before the working class was the task of destroying capitalism and establishing their own revolutionary dictatorship in order to build socialism with the minimum of delay and suffering; and that every phase and aspect of the working class struggle and every section of the working class army needed to be subordinated to this supreme aim.
-Had that understanding been shared by the whole working class movement two decades ago, had the lying deceptions of capitalist revival and reconstruction, stabilisation, Fordism, Mondism, organised capitalism, and inevitability of gradualness and all the rest of the infamous frauds and quackery to conceal the real decay been thrust aside, it would be a different situation to-day.
+The founders and early builders of the Communist Party were inspired by the now basic conception which their whole experience of the preceding years had taught them.
+They understood that the epoch which had opened with the war of 1914 was a revolutionary epoch; that imperialism could offer nothing but chronic decay, deepening crisis, wars and catastrophe to mankind; but the task before the working class was the task of destroying capitalism and establishing their own revolutionary dictatorship in order to build socialism with the minimum of delay and suffering; and that every phase and aspect of the working class struggle, and every section of the working class army needed to be subordinated to this supreme aim.
+Had that understanding been shared by the whole working class movement two decades ago, had the lying deceptions of capitalist revival and reconstruction, stabilization, Fordism, Mondism, organized capitalism, and the inevitability of gradualness and all the rest of the infamous frauds and quackery to conceal the real decay had been thrust aside, there bluow be a different situation today.

-Second, they understood that the working class could only unite its ranks, conquer capitalism, win and maintain power, and construct socialism by means of and under the leadership of a centralised revolutionary political party of the working class, based on the theory of Marxism, drawing into its ranks all the most resolute, courageous and politically enlightened class-conscious workers, building and training the vanguard, rooted in the factories and in the mass organisations of the working class, linked with the mass movement and with all sections of the working people in every phase of the struggle, capable of defending the everyday interests of the working people and advancing to the defeat of capitalism and the final victory of socialism.
+Second, they understood that the working class could only unite its ranks, conquer capitalism, win and maintain power, and construct socialism by means of and under the leadership of a centralized revolutionary political party of the working class, based on the theory of

+Marxism, drawing into its ranks all the most resolute, courageous and politically enlightened class-conscious workers, building and training the vanguard, rooted in the factories and the mass organizations of the working class, linked with the mass movement and with all sections of the working people in every phase of the struggle, capable of defending the everyday interests of the working people and advancing to the defeat of capitalism and the final victory of socialism.

-They understood that the question of building such a party is in the present epoch a life-and-death question for the labour movement.
-They understood that the old loose "trinity" of the sectional trade unions with their narrow economist outlook, of the federal Labour Party based on the trade unions and with its theoretical anarchy at the mercy of every capitalist influence, and of the co-operatives dominated by capitalist "business" conceptions, was incapable of standing up to the powerful centralised machine of modern monopoly capital and its State; and that all these sections of the working class could only realise their rôle and become part of an integrated working class movement through the leadership of a Marxist party of the working class able to draw together every section in a common aim and strategy.
-The whole history of these twenty years, of the Parliamentary Labour Party, of the two Labour Governments, of the betrayal of the General Strike, of the record of the General Council, of the economic and political defeats and strengthening of capitalist reaction, have proved the truth of this.
+They understood that the question of building such a party is in the present epoch a life and death question of the labor movement.
+They understood that the old. loose "trinity" of the sectional trade unions with their narrow economist outlook, of the federal Labor Party based on the trade unions, and with its theoretical anarchy at the mercy of every capitalist influence, and of the cooperatives dominated capitalist "business" conceptions. was incapable of standing up to the powerful centralized machine of modern monopoly capital and its state: and that all these sections of the working class could only realize their role and become part of an integrated working class movement through the leadership of a Marxist party of the working class able to draw together every section in a common aim and strategy.

+The whole history of these twenty years, of the parliamentary Labor Party, of the two Labor governments, of the betrayal of the General Strike, of the record of the General Council, of the economic and political defeats and strengthening of capitalist reaction, have proved the truth of this.